 Shingles is less contagious than chickenpox.
 Only the fluid in the vesicles of the rash is infectious.
 You can only become infected if you have neither had chickenpox nor have been vaccinated against chickenpox.
 An infection then initially causes chickenpox.

 The STIKO recommends vaccination against shingles (herpes zoster) for all persons over the age of 60.

 There are further groups of people who may require vaccination.

-The inactivated vaccine is vaccinated twice with an interval of at least 2 and a maximum of 6 months.
+The inactivated vaccine is vaccinated twice at intervals of at least 2 months and a maximum of 6 months.